sormuras/bach/doc/story.md

 > What's a minimal **Java** "build tool"?

-- Shuffling the JDK foundation tools in the right order.
+- Shuffling the [JDK Foundation Tools] in the right order.
 - Passing the right arguments to those calls.
 - Based on a modular project model.